 AKA Suzie, Putja Putja

-During her lifetime Susie Bootja Bootja was one of a handful of women that included Freda Gemma Napanagka and Bridget Mati Mudjidel who were the lifeblood of the art centre at Balgo Hills.
+During her lifetime, Susie Bootja Bootja was one of a handful of women, including Freda Gemma Napanagka and Bridget Mati Mudjidel who were the lifeblood of the art centre at Balgo Hills.
 All were prolific painters who would not let a day pass without painting and making a daily visit to chat with other artists and pay their respects to the art coordinator of the day.

 Susie Bootja Bootja painted prolifically for well over a decade and it is likely that her total oeuvre exceeds 400 paintings.
 Her most dynamic works are those that were painted between 1990 and 1993, which depict Kurtal and other rockholes with permanent water.
 These ‘living water’ paintings with snakes spouting water are not as numerous as the later works with which most collectors are more familiar, but they are animated dynamic paintings that are sufficiently rare to be worthy of collecting.
 Her more familiar 1996-2000 paintings are of mixed quality and should be selected with a certain degree of discrimination.